setms/book/docs/examples/classifieds/index.md

 In this example, we assume such moderation happens automatically, but in practice this would be a combination of automated and manual processing.

-The marketplace's Trust & Safety Manager defines the moderation rules:
+The marketplace's Trust & Safety (TnS) Manager defines the moderation rules:

 ![TnS manager defines rules](define-rules.png)